luiseduardobr1/hathitrustPDF/README.md

   - https://babel.hathitrust.org/cgi/pt?id={bookID}
   - https://hdl.handle.net/XXXX/{bookID}
 - Book splicing, allowing to download only a part of the book.
+- Bulk download of multiple books.
 - Attempts to avoid Error 429 (Too Many Requests) from Hathi Trust.
   - If the error occurs, the thread will sleep for 5 seconds and try again.
   - Works in most cases, but not always.
 - Downloads are attempted 3 times before giving up.
-  - Users are notified of the failure, and have the option to manually download the missing pages for merge at the end.
+  - Users are notified of the failure, and have the option to redownload the missing pages for merge at the end.
+  - Retry attempt count is configurable via --retries option.

 # Requirements
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup) (bs4)